-If the temperature sensors within the heater detect a low enough temperature, then the pump(s) and the blower automatically activate to provide freeze protection.
-The pump(s) and blower will run either continuously or periodically depending on conditions.
+If the temperature sensors within the heater detect a low enough temperature, then the water devices automatically activate to provide freeze protection.
+The water devices will run either continuously or periodically depending on conditions.
 In colder climates, an optional additional freeze sensor may be added to protect against freeze conditions that may not be sensed by the standard sensors.
 Auxiliary freeze sensor protection acts similarly except with the temperature thresholds determined by the switch.
 See your dealer for details.